 A knowledge base with more than 50 manuals and guides

 We have a systematic approach to driving operational improvement in business sales processes using strategy manuals, best practice guides, databases and solid, proprietary expertise.

 The development of this knowledge base has been led by Baker Tilly Global Deal Advisory with input from across Baker Tilly International.

 Baker Tilly Global Deal Advisory trading as Baker Tilly Global Deal Advisory is an independent member of Baker Tilly International.
 Baker Tilly International Limited is an English company.
-Baker Tilly International provides no professional services to clients.
+Baker Tilly International does not provide professional services to its clients.
 Each member firm is a separate and independent legal entity, and each describes itself as such.
-Baker Tilly Global Deal Advisory is not Baker Tilly International’s agent and does not have the authority to bind Baker Tilly International or act on Baker Tilly International’s behalf.
-None of Baker Tilly International, Baker Tilly Global Deal Advisory, nor any of the other member firms of Baker Tilly International has any liability for each other’s acts or omissions.
-The name Baker Tilly and its associated logo is used under license from Baker Tilly International Limited.
+Baker Tilly Global Deal Advisory is not the agent of Baker Tilly International and does not have the authority to bind Baker Tilly International or act on behalf of Baker Tilly International.
+None of Baker Tilly International, Baker Tilly Global Deal Advisory, nor any of the other Baker Tilly International member firms has any liability for the acts or omissions of the others.
+The Baker Tilly name and associated logo is used under licence from Baker Tilly International Limited.

 Utilizamos cookies para asegurar que damos la mejor experiencia al usuario en nuestro sitio web.
 Si continúa utilizando este sitio asumiremos que está de acuerdo.AjustesAceptarLeer más

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.